-Preferred Alternative 3 would set the MFMT, MSY, and MSST using the MSY proxy based on the yield of fishing at F{30%SPR}.
-This is the proxy recommended by the Council's SSC and it is intermediate to Alternatives 2 and 4.
-Thus, in terms of ranking the alternatives from having the least to most adverse effects on the hogfish stock, they would be Alternative 4, Preferred Alternative 2, and Alternative 1.
+Preferred Alternative 3 would set the MFMT, MSY, and MSST using the MSY proxy based on the yield of fishing at F30%SPR.
+This is the proxy recommended by the Council's Scientific and Statistical Committee (SSC) and it is intermediate to Alternatives 2 and 4.
+Thus, in terms of ranking the alternatives from having the least to most adverse effects on the hogfish stock, they would be Alternative 4, Preferred Alternative 3, Alternative 2, and Alternative 1.
 Although the MFMT for Alternative 1 and Preferred Alternative 3 are the same, Alternative 1 does not provide an overfished threshold and would not provide a basis for establishing a rebuilding plan.

 With respect to the options to set MSST (Options a-c), once the stock achieves equilibrium, the overfished threshold provides a buffer to the stock and its ability to sustain MSY.
-Because Option a has the MSST biomass level closest to SSB under each alternative, the trigger to establish a rebuilding plan is more likely to be tripped than Options b and c.
-As long as the SSB does not fall too far below MSST, the stock can be rebuilt more quickly than if the stock biomass were to fall below the thresholds set by Options b and c.
-Therefore, Option a for each alternative provides greater assurances the stock can be rebuilt should the stock biomass be reduced below B{MSY} .
+Because Option a has the MSST biomass level closest to SSB under each alternative, the trigger to establish a rebuilding plan is more likely to be tripped than Preferred Option b or Option c.
+As long as the SSB does not fall too far below MSST, the stock can be rebuilt more quickly than if the stock biomass were to fall below the thresholds set by Preferred Option b or Option c.
+Therefore, Option a for each alternative provides greater assurances the stock can be rebuilt should the stock biomass be reduced below BMSY.
 The tradeoff associated with this assurance is that natural variation in recruitment could cause the hogfish stock to more frequently alternate between an overfished and rebuilt condition, even if the fishing mortality rate applied to the stocks was within the limits specified by the MFMT.
 However, the likelihood of this occurring could be reduced if the hogfish stock were managed at a more conservative ACL (see Action 3).
-Because Option b for each alternative would provide a buffer between Option c and Option a, the effects from Option b would be expected to be intermediate.
+Because Preferred Option b for each alternative would provide a buffer between Option c and Option a, the effects from Preferred Option b would be expected to be intermediate.